If you’re starting a new business or a start-up firm, you’re probably juggling a ton of different tasks and wearing quite a few hats.

 - Office supply stores

-You can also earn 2% cash-back on up to $25,000 spent in combined purchases on the following categories each account anniversary year:
+You can also earn 2% cash-back on up to $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.

-Lastly, you’ll also be impressed with the travel insurance, purchase protection, and primary rental car coverage you get from this card.
+You’ll also be able to take advantage of travel insurance, purchase protection, and primary rental car coverage.

-It’s hard to think of another $0 annual fee card that gives you up to 5x points, but the Ink Business Cash card accomplishes just that!
+It’s hard to think of another card that gives you up to 5x points with no annual fee!

-With tons of different business credit cards out there competing for a spot in your wallet, learning about all the ins-and-outs can be overwhelming.
+With tons of different business credit cards out there competing for a spot in your wallet, deciding which one is right for your business can be overwhelming.

-That’s why we boiled down the best business cards to just 6 choices in this guide.
-The card option you end up choosing should fit well with your spending habits, your credit card needs, and your rewards goals.
+That’s why we did the legwork for you, narrowing the field down to just 6 options.
+The card you end up choosing should fit with your spending habits, your credit needs, and your rewards goals.

-With any of these cards, you will rapidly be on your way to enjoying credit card benefits, building credit for your business, and setting up your business for success!
+With any of these cards, you’ll be well on your way to enjoying credit card benefits, building credit for your business, and setting up your business for success!

 For rates and fees of the American Express® Business Gold Card, click here.